mrestuccia/7park-walmart/README.md

 ###Overall idea
 - AWS Lambda function is triggered when file is saved into S3.
-- The lamda function will indentify in the AWS Glue Metadata catalog what type of transformation is.
+- The Lambda function will indentify in the AWS Glue Metadata catalog what type of transformation is.
-- The lambda function will trigger the right ETL job.
+- The Lambda function will trigger the right ETL job.
 - The ETL job is written in pyhon and it will enrich the file.
 - Results will be saved in Redshift.